Bloody Mary (South Pacific)

+worker, Madame Gardel, and aspects of Aggie’s character and personality."
+Françoise Gardel was visited by Michener when 60 Minutes took him back to Vanuatu to revisit the settings of his novel.

 A 2001 article in Islands Magazine states that Michener renamed Aoba Island Bali-ha'i.
 The author interviewed the proprietor of a resort on Espiritu Santo, who claimed the "real Bloody Mary" lived on Espiritu Santo for many years after the war and lived to the age of 102.